peterorum/mochular/README.md

 # mochular
-Boilerplate with angular, mocha, chai, es6/babel, gulp, sass, eslint, jscs, sass-lint, bower, bootstrap
+Boilerplate with angular, mocha, chai, es6/babel, gulp, sass, eslint, jscs, sass-lint, bower, bootstrap, browser-sync.

 Basic structure for a front-end project using gulp, angular, es6 & mocha/chai for tests.
 Karma is used as the browser test runner, with mocha as the framework